brucedkyle/ibmcloud_for_partners/docs/mainframe/ibmcloud.md

 ### System Modification Program/Extended (SMP/E)

-You can use the System Modification Program/Extended (SMP/E) database, which is also called the consolidated software inventory (CSI), to query preinstalled products and services in the z/OS stock images.
+You can use the System Modification Program/Extended (SMP/E) database, which is also called _consolidated software inventory (CSI)_, to query preinstalled products and services in the z/OS stock images.
 See [Viewing products and services in z/OS stock images](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=vpc-viewing-products-services-in-zos-stock-images) for the commands.

 ### IBM Z Hypervisor as a Service (zHYPaaS)